-Garfield was assassinated in 1881, and Arthur became President--the first to take the oath of office in New York City since George Washington.
-Contrary to his tenure as Customs Collector, as President, Arthur reformed the civil service with the Pendleton Act of 1883, which protected employees of the Government from removal for political reasons.
-He also enacted the first Federal immigration law, vetoing Congressional limits on Chinese immigrant laborers and excluding paupers, criminals, and "lunatics".
-Since 1882, President Arthur had known that he was suffering from fatal kidney disease, but remained in the running for Presidential nomination nonetheless.
-He was not renominated by the Party, and died in 1886, only a year after the end of his term in office.
+Arthur might have also been motivated by a sense of his own mortality.
+Since 1882, President Arthur had known that he was suffering from a fatal kidney disease.
+He chose to remain in the running for Presidential nomination nonetheless.
+He was not renominated by the Party and died in 1886, only a year after the end of his term in office.
 Publisher Alexander K. McClure wrote, "No man ever entered the Presidency so profoundly and widely distrusted, and no one ever retired...more generally respected," .

 New York, NY 10010

 This entry has been viewed 2211 times within the past year